emilioSp/json-parse-performance/README.md

-# It takes 70ms on MacBook Pro M1 Pro battery powered
+# It takes 70ms on a MacBook Pro M1 Pro battery powered (node 16.6)